rhys-m-adams/epistasis_4_4_20/README.md

 ./make_figs.sh
 ```
 This code performs all analyses except for the simulations used in figure 3C, D, which require considerable cpu time, and were performed beforehand.
 These results were saved in cdr1h.csv and cdr3h.csv.
 Runtime on a 2014 Macbook air with 1.3 GHz Intel Core i5 and 8 GB 1600 MHz DDR3 ram takes approximately 6 hours.

+An example using the monotonic transformation algorithm can be found monotonic_fit_example.ipynb